UltraMKF12/Storybois-Discord-Bot/README.md

 # Storybois-Discord-Bot
-Automates the wristing event on the StoryBois discord server
+Automates the writing event on the StoryBois discord server

-CURRENTLY INCOMPLETE!!

 This discord bot takes prompts from chat.
 After that when voting session begins, everyone votes with emojis (From 0-19).